fnando/simple_auth/README.markdown

 This will add some callbacks and password validations.
 It will also inject helper methods like `Model.authenticate`.

+Session is valid only when both `Model#authorized?` and `Controller#authorized?` methods return `true`, which is the default behavior.
+You can override these methods with your own rules:

+	class User < ActiveRecord::Base
+	  authentication

+	  def authorized?
+	    deleted_at.nil?
+	  end
+	end

+	class Admin::DashboardController < ApplicationController
+	  private
+	  def authorized?
+	    current_user.admin?
+	  end
+	end

 After you set up the model, you can go to the controller.

 	class SessionsController < ApplicationController